markahrens/mytungsten/src/content/blog/2008/6-months-from-home.md

 ---

-<p>A little halfway through the year and I thought I would give an update on albums I have listened to so far in preparations for the top 2008 albums.
-Here is the list so far:</p>
+A little halfway through the year and I thought I would give an update on albums I have listened to so far in preparations for the top 2008 albums.
+Here is the list so far:

-<p>All India Radio – Fall<br>
+All India Radio – Fall<br>

 Breathe Owl Breathe – Ghost Glacier EP<br>